-Tips for Keeping Performance Management Alive During the Summer Season
+Tips for Keeping Employee Performance and Productivity On-Track During the Summer Season

-- Keep performance management dialogue flowing all year.
+5. Don’t stop after summer!
+Keep performance management dialogue flowing all year.
 Formal reviews shouldn’t be the only time of year that employees and managers discuss performance and expectations.
-Give employees and managers the tools they need to record performance milestones, document feedback, and acknowledge performance in appraisal off-seasons like summer.
-Moreover, encourage them to use these tools – not only do they serve to keep communication and coaching active during summer, but they serve as great reference material when format reviews come around.
+Give employees and managers the tools they need to record performance milestones, document feedback, and acknowledge performance each and every day – then your talent can shine all year!

-To learn more about automating year-round feedback and effective goal setting, visit www.employee-performance.com
+To learn more about automating year-round feedback and effective goal setting with emPerform, visit www.employee-performance.com